 The most cherished New Year's Eve tradition in the UK is the midnight kiss.
-Because it is not just a simple kiss, the person you are going to kiss will set the tone for the rest of the new year.
+Because it is not just a simple kiss: the person you are going to kiss will set the tone for the rest of the new year.

-In Wales the big tradition on New Year’s Day is Calennig, a Welsh word to indicate a New Year's gift.
+In Wales, the big tradition on New Year’s Day is Calennig, a Welsh word to indicate a New Year's gift.
 This tradition started in the past, when children used to go from house to house singing and wishing happy New Year to neighbours.
-They would also carry and offer skewered apples, corn and raisins and they would receive gifts such as money or food in return.
+They would also carry and offer skewered apples, corn and raisins, and they would receive gifts such as money or food in return.

-Fire festivals are still common to celebrate the oncoming year in various parts of England and Scotland.
-Fires are believed to burn bad spirits from the previous year and purify the new one.
+Fire festivals are still common to celebrate the oncoming year in various parts of England and Scotland: fires are believed to burn bad spirits from the previous year and purify the new one.

-In Ireland it is very important to get rid of evil spirits in the New Year.
+In Ireland, it is very important to get rid of evil spirits in the New Year.
 That’s why they hit the walls with bread.
 Bread appears to be very effective against evil.

 Another weird tradition which brings good luck consists in climbing on top of a chair and literally jump down… into the New Year.

-In this quiet country the best way to be sure to be lucky during the New Year requires dropping ice cream on the floor.
+In this quiet country, the best way to be sure to be lucky during the New Year requires dropping ice cream on the floor.
 You can pick the flavour you like.

 In Romania, if you do not own cows or bulls, you can still have good luck throwing coins into a river.
 If you are worried about evil spirits, you can dress up as a dancing bear: it looks like bears can protect people against evil.

-Do not try at home what Finnish do to the predict the oncoming year: they melt a special metal at a very high temperature and drop it into a bucket of water.
-Then they try to foretell the future “reading” the shape of the metal as soon as it gets cool.
+Do not try at home what the Finnish do to predict the oncoming year: they melt a special metal at a very high temperature and drop it into a bucket of water.
+Then they try to foretell the future, “reading” the shape of the metal as soon as it gets cool.

-This drop has become so famous that in other US cities people started to drop all sort of things on New Year's Eve.
+This drop has become so famous that in other US cities, people started to drop all sort of things on New Year's Eve.

-In Chile family always celebrate New Year's Eve with the loved ones, even if they are already dead.
-According to tradition families will spend the night in cemeteries, close to their deceased loved ones.
+In Chile, family always celebrate New Year's Eve with the loved ones, even if they are already dead.
+According to tradition, families will spend the night in cemeteries, close to their deceased loved ones.